szieke/embLua/README.md

 The aim of embLua (based on Lua 5.3.4) is to provide C/C++ developers the possibility to extend their microcontroller/embedded device with scripting functionality.
 The main focus of embLua is the fast/easy integration in custom projects and new platforms.
 Therefore only a subset of Lua modules and functions are available:
 - table module
 - string module
-- math: abs, acos, asin, atan, ceil, cos, deg, exp, tointeger, floor, fmod, ult, log, max, modf, rad, random, randomseed, sin, sqrt, tan, type, atan2, cosh, sinh, tanh, pow, frexp, ldexp, log10, pi, huge, maxinteger, mininteger
+- math: abs, acos, asin, atan, ceil, cos, deg, exp, tointeger, floor, fmod, ult, log, max, modf, rad, random, randomseed, sin, sqrt, tan, type, pi, huge, maxinteger, mininteger
 - global functions: assert, collectgarbage, error, getmetatable, ipairs, next, pairs, pcall, print, rawequal, rawlen, rawget, rawset, select, setmetatable, tonumber, tostring, type, xpcall, loadstring, load

 Note: The math module is only included if the define LUA_WITH_MATH is defined in luaProjectConfig.h.